Many people and organizations are talking about evergreen in different contexts, such as:

 Many of the difficulties I see with customers adapting the Windows as a Service approach is that it is more of an education effort than a technical endeavor.

-What are not evergreen IT strategies
+What are not evergreen IT approaches

 Examples include strategies that are solely based on a product.
 This is especially true if the product is a fad product.
 A non-IT example of this is the fidget spinner.